MatiasTK/MatiasTK/README.md

 ### Hi👋🏻

-Hi there, I'm Mati a developer from Argentina, currently living in Buenos aires and studying computer engineering at University of Buenos Aires.
+Hi there, I'm Mati a computer engineering student, currently living in Buenos aires and studying at University of Buenos Aires.
 I'm a creative person and passionate about programming and tech, I always try to learn something new everyday.
-My main goal is to become Fullstack Web Dev.

 Feel free to check my repos and tell me what you think about them!